 Q: What is “mSTRENGTH”?

 A: We needed to give Muscle Strength scores a unit to help you all understand that the number you’re seeing isn’t a percentile, nor is it pounds or kilograms.
-So we chose “mSTRENGTH” to convey Muscle Strength—Muscle Strength and mSTRENGTH are exclusive to Fitbod.
+We chose “mSTRENGTH” to convey Muscle Strength—the Muscle Strength score and mSTRENGTH are exclusive to Fitbod.

 Q: How can I see my Muscle Strength scores?